elsampsa/valkka-examples/docs/valkkafs.rst

 Filesystem
 ----------

 ValkkaSingleFS is a simple filesystem for storing streaming media data.
 Video frames (H264) are organized in "blocks" and written into a "dumpfile".
 The dumpfile can be a regular file or a dedicated disk partition.

+Dumpfile is *pre-reserved*, which makes the life easier for the underlying filesystem and avoids fragmentation (in contrast to creating a huge amount of small, timestamped video segment files).

 The size of a single block (S) and the number of blocks (N) are predefined by the user.
 The total disk space for a recording is then N*S bytes.